jezzsantos/saastack/docs/how-to-guides/130-child-entities.md

 You want to represent a relationship from an aggregate to either a single entity or to a collection of entities.

-> Remember, an entity (and aggregate root) differ "by ID" and "not by value"
+> Remember, an entity (and aggregate root) differ from each other "by ID" and "not by value"
 >
 > If the concept you are modeling does NOT warrant a unique identifier (as opposed to differing "by value"), it probably is not a good candidate for an entity, and you should model your concept with a value object instead.
 >